michalis0/BigScaleAnalytics/week3/readme.md

 ## Walkthrough

 The walkthrough will be done directly on the Google BigQuery console, as well as on this week's notebook.
+We have also added some slides containing all the information you need to get you started in BigQuery.

 **Topics**: